airpodsreplicas/airreps/docs/version-info/airpods-3.md

 ---
-description: Discover the different versions of AirPods 3 replicas, including their chip, features, and missing features.
+description: Explore the different versions of AirPods 3 replicas, including their chip, features, and missing features.
 Click on the version hyperlinks to find reviews for each model.
 ---

 # AirPods 3